High Blood Pressure

 (Essential Hypertension; Hypertension; Blood Pressure, High; High Blood Pressure; Idiopathic Hypertension; Primary Hypertension)

 by Cynthia M. Johnson, MA

-High blood pressure (hypertension) is when the force that blood puts on the blood vessel walls is too high.
+High blood pressure (hypertension) is when the force on the blood vessel walls is too high.
 Blood pressure measurement includes two numbers: